msoareseq/wordcounter/README.md

 ## Features

-- Count total words in one or more `.txt` files
+- Count total words in one or more text files
 - Outputs word count per file and total
+- Show top 10, 100, all words in files
 - Minimal dependencies and fast execution

 ## Usage